rita-barbosa/LAPR5-2425/docs/sprint-1/us-5.1.17/readme.md

 **Acceptance Criteria:**

-- 5.1.17.1. | Doctors can update operation requests they created (e.g., change the deadline or priority).
+- **5.1.17.1.** | Doctors can update operation requests they created (e.g., change the deadline or priority).

-- 5.1.17.2. | The system checks that only the requesting doctor can update the operation request.
+- **5.1.17.2.** | The system checks that only the requesting doctor can update the operation request.

-- 5.1.17.3. | The system logs all updates to the operation request (e.g., changes to priority or deadline).
+- **5.1.17.3.** | The system logs all updates to the operation request (e.g., changes to priority or deadline).

-- 5.1.17.4. | Updated requests are reflected immediately in the system and notify the Planning Module of any changes.
+- **5.1.17.4.** | Updated requests are reflected immediately in the system and notify the Planning Module of any changes.

 **Dependencies/References:**

-This functionality is dependent on the creation of a operation requisition (US 5.1.16) by a Doctor registered in the healthcare system (US 5.1.12 and US 5.1.1).
+This functionality is dependent on the creation of an operation requisition (**US 5.1.16**) by a Doctor registered in the healthcare system (**US 5.1.12** and **US 5.1.1**).

 **Client Clarifications:**

-> **Question:**
+> **Question:** What information can physicians update on an operating requisition?
 >
+> **Answer:** Physicians can update the operating time, priority, and description text, but not change the patient.

+> **Question:** An operation request has a priority attribute.
+What priorities exist?
+>
-> **Answer:**
+> **Answer:** Elective, Urgent, and Emergency Surgery Classifications
+>
+> >**Elective Surgery:** A planned procedure that is not life-threatening and can be scheduled at a convenient time (e.g., joint replacement, cataract surgery).
+> >
+> >**Urgent Surgery:** Needs to be done sooner but is not an immediate emergency.
+Typically, within days (e.g., certain types of cancer surgeries).
+> >
+> >**Emergency Surgery:** Needs immediate intervention to save life, limb, or function.
+Typically performed within hours (e.g., ruptured aneurysm, trauma)

+> **Question:** How does a Doctor suggests a deadline date for an appointment?
+Does it have any criteria?
+Or do they just wing it?
+>
+> **Answer:** The doctor will decide the "best" due date based on their experience. they will enter it in the system as
+> an indication so that the planning module eventually takes that into account alongside priority and other criteria

+> **Question:** What does “status” refer to in the context of searching for operating requisitions?
+>
+> **Answer:** Status refers to whether the operation is planned or requested.

+> **Question:** What is the difference between appointment, surgery, and operation?
+>
+> **Answer:** Surgery is a medical procedure (e.g., hip surgery), while an operation request is when a doctor schedules that surgery for a patient.
+An appointment is the scheduled date for the operation, determined by the planning module.

 ## 3. Analysis